Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: RESULTS

 Strong iron emission lines are detected at 6.4 keV to 6.67 keV (above a flux level of $\ge10^{-8}$ \erg{}) using \nicer{} observations during the outburst.
 The iron line widths evolve significantly during the outburst.
-The line width increases with the increase of X-ray flux.
-Fig. \ref{fig:spectral_par} shows that the iron line width is correlated with X-ray flux, which indicates the evolution of the iron line from a narrow to a broad shape.
-The iron line width varies from 0.02 keV to 0.8 keV during the outburst.
-The evolution of the iron line feature is interesting and a residual plot is generated to show this evolution of the feature.
-The evolution of iron line flux with continuum flux is studied for the source during the outburst.
-The iron line flux is strongly correlated with the total X-ray flux, which is shown in the bottom panel of Fig. \ref{fig:spectral_par}.
-The spectral ratio between the spectral continuum model of absorbed cutoff power law along with a blackbody component and source spectra during different phases of the outburst is shown in Fig. \ref{fig:ratio}.
-The iron line feature is clearly visible in the residuals.
-At lower luminosity, a narrow iron line is detected at 6.4 keV, and with the increases in luminosity the width of the line increase.
-At higher luminosity, two Gaussian components are used to fit the broad line, one narrow line at 6.4 keV and another at 6.67 keV of comparatively higher width.
+Fig. \ref{fig:spectral_par} (d) shows that the iron line width is correlated with X-ray flux, which indicates the evolution of the iron line from a narrow to a broad shape.
+The iron line width varies from 0.02--0.8 keV during the outburst.
+The evolution of the iron line feature is interesting, and a residual plot is generated to show this evolution of the feature.
+The iron line flux is strongly correlated with the total X-ray flux, which is shown in the bottom panel of Fig. \ref{fig:spectral_par} (e).
+The iron line fluxes are estimated separately by combining two individual Gaussian components at 6.4 keV and 6.67 keV.
+The spectral ratio between the spectral continuum model of the absorbed cutoff power law along with a blackbody component and source spectra during different phases of the outburst is shown in Fig. \ref{fig:ratio}.
+The iron-line feature is clearly visible in the residuals.
+A narrow iron line feature at $\sim$ 6.4 keV is found in lower luminosity, and at higher luminosity, this feature becomes broader and an additional Gaussian component at $\sim$6.67 keV is apparent.
+The iron lines are modelled using two Gaussian components at higher luminosities.
+The central energies of the Gaussian components are fixed to a known value of 6.4 keV and 6.67 keV, and the line width allows to vary.